Phase-space networks and connectivity of the kagome antiferromagnet: Introduction

 Nonetheless, extensive prior work has firmly established the coplanar manifold as the essential low-energy arena in which novel emergent ordering tendencies and dynamical phenomena, including glassy behavior and heterogeneous dynamics, can arise~\cite{cepas2012heterogeneous,cepas2014multiple}.
 This perspective is further reinforced by the fact that the coplanar manifold itself constitutes a classical critical state with algebraic spin–spin correlations.
 Indeed, the coplanar ground states are exactly equivalent to the three-coloring problem on the honeycomb lattice, dual to the kagome lattice~\cite{Baxter1970,Kondev96,Chakraborty2002,Castelnovo2005,Cepas2017}.
 This canonical model provided one of the earliest exactly or quasi-exactly tractable examples demonstrating that criticality can emerge purely from local constraints rather than fine-tuned interactions, helping to establish the modern notion of constraint-induced critical phases.

 The three-coloring problem on the honeycomb lattice admits a continuum description in terms of a discrete height model defined on the dual triangular lattice, where the local coloring constraint enforces a divergence-free condition on the height field~\cite{Kondev96,Chakraborty2002,Chern2013}.
+This constraint is analogous to the local Gauss-law constraints that arise in emergent gauge descriptions of Coulomb-phase systems~\cite{Henley2010CoulombPhase}.
 Upon coarse-graining, this mapping leads to a critical Gaussian free-field theory with a symmetry-fixed stiffness, placing the system in a Coulomb phase without fine tuning.
 As a result, the model exhibits algebraic correlations, with color and bond observables decaying as power laws governed by the scaling dimensions of operators in the height theory.

 In this work, we analyze the coplanar ground-state manifold of the kagome antiferromagnet---equivalently, the configuration space of the three-coloring problem---using the framework of phase-space networks.
 This network-based perspective provides a natural and complementary viewpoint to field-theoretical approaches for characterizing this highly degenerate and constrained system.
-Phase-space network representations have proven powerful in frustrated and constrained systems, where configuration spaces are large, discrete, and structured by local rules~\cite{han2009phase,han2010phase,peng2011self,cao2015ground}.
+Phase-space network representations have proven powerful in frustrated and constrained systems, where configuration spaces are large, discrete, and structured by local rules~\cite{han2009phase,han2010phase,peng2011self,lee2021frustration,cao2015ground}.
 By mapping phase space onto a graph, network-theoretic tools can be used to characterize connectivity, heterogeneity, spectral properties, and scaling behavior within a unified framework~\cite{strogatz2001exploring,albert2002statistical,dorogovtsev2002evolution,newman2003structure,boccaletti2006complex,st2022analysis}.
 Such approaches have revealed universal statistical features, including Gaussian connectivity distributions~\cite{costa2007characterization,javarone2015gaussian,chang2025degree}, characteristic spectral densities~\cite{farkas2001spectra,de2005spectral,metz2020spectral}, and nontrivial geometric properties such as fractal structure and self-similarity~\cite{hutchinson1981fractals,theiler1990estimating,gallos2007review,fronczak2024scaling,bunimovich2024fractal}.